Okonjima Bush Suite: Our full report

 - Photography holidays

-- The opportunity to take close-up shots of big cats, especially cheetah and leopard, are maximised at Okonjima, where the Bush Suite offers a high level of flexibility.
-Do note, though, that many of the cats are radio collared
+- The opportunity to take close-up shots of big cats, especially leopard, are maximised at Okonjima, where the Bush Suite offers a high level of flexibility.
+Do note, though, that many of the cats are radio-collared.

 - See ideas for Photography holidays